mountainMath/cansim/README.md

 bop <- get_cansim("36-10-0042")
 ```
 See more example usage and worfklow in the _Getting started with the cansim package_ vignette.

+### Caching

+Many of the data tables available in Statistics Canada's data repository are quite large in size.
+After downloading tables, the `cansim` package will cache data in a temporary directory for the duration of the current R session.
+This reduces unnecessary waiting when recompiling code.
+Users can set up a persistent cache location that will exist across sessions by defining an explicit cache path.
+This is as simple as adding `options(cache_path="your_cache_path")` to your .Rprofile file.
+To force a refresh of the data, pass the `refresh=TRUE` option in the function call.

 ### Bilingual